phoebe-project/phoebe2/phoebe-doc/bibliography.rst

 ..
 [Espinosa2011] Espinosa Lara, F.; Rieutord, M., 2011, A&A,
    Gravity darkening in rotating stars,
    `ADS <http://adsabs.harvard.edu/abs/2011A&A...533A..43E>`_
 ..
+[Hogg2009] Fitting a straight line to data, arxiv.
+..
 [Kervella2003] Kervella, A&A, 2003
 ..
 [Kurtz2012] Kurtz et al. 2012
 ..
 [Lucy1967] Lucy, L.B, 1967, Zeitschrift für Astrophysik,